The world Is a bit much right now.

 Yet we’re still communicating like it’s 2019.

 The Internal Calms approach works with nervous systems, not against them.
-It recognizes that stress fundamentally changes how we process information — and designs communications accordingly.
+It recognizes that what happens in the lives of employees — from traumatic events to chronic stress — fundamentally changes how we process information.

-This approach doesn’t eliminate uncertainty — or anxiety.
+This approach doesn’t eliminate uncertainty.
 But we can help people stay steady within it by communicating with clarity and humanity — consistently, transparently, and with deep respect for what our people are carrying.

 • “The idea that past experiences directly inform the person who shows up in the workplace makes so much sense, but is routinely overlooked.
 The focus on addressing this, and even designing and supporting for it, was eye-opening for me.”